DIY Lotion Bar and Salve Base

 * If you are allergic to beeswax, try Candelilla Wax or Bayberry Wax

 * Here are some of our favorite blends that work great in this highly diluted formula.
-Choose from below or make one up yourself:
+Choose from below or make one up yourself.
+Remember, certain citrus oils are photosensitizing and can cause your skin to burn or develop sunspots.
+For a list of photosensitizing oils click here.

 Christmas Blend - Fir needle (Balsam fir, Douglas fir, white fir), peppermint and vanilla absolute